pidconsortium/EPIC-API-v2/INSTALL.md

 The configuration for the handle server could be put under `$HOME/etc`.
 The handle server normally run's as an non-privileged user.

-Perform the setup of the server as the non-privileged user (see also documentation at the [Handle System web site](http://www.handle.net/):
+Perform the setup of the server as the non-privileged user.
+See also documentation at the [Handle System web site](http://www.handle.net/):
 ```
 export PATH=$PATH:/opt/hsj/bin/